tophatsilk/tophat-silk/docs/developerManual/Introduction.md

 # Developer manual for TopHat vizualization project: Introduction
 This manual is intended for developers of the purescript-based proof-of-concept TopHat GUI developed by Gerarts, De Hoog, Naus, and Steenvoorden (Gerarts, De Hoog, Naus, and Steenvoorden [1]).
-The current framework is not yet a fully fledged TOP framework [A] and this manual is meant for developers working on its expansion.
-In this manual we will elaborate on the information in the introductory paper [2][2].
+The current framework is not yet a fully fledged TOP framework [2] and this manual is meant for developers working on its expansion.
+In this manual we will elaborate on the information in the introductory paper [2].
 The aim of this manual is to aid new developers by providing background information on the modules and functions.
 This part of the manual describes the frontend of the framework.

 ## TopHat
 The TopHat language for which the UI was developed, is a task oriented language developed for modular interactive workflows, which allows formal reasoning about programs.
-It was developed by Steenvoorden, Naus. and Klinik [B].
+It was developed by Steenvoorden, Naus. and Klinik [3].
 A Haskell implementation of it may be found on: https://github.com/timjs/tophat-haskell.
 The current vizualization framework is build upon this Haskell implementation.

 ## Software Requirements and Installation
 As mentioned, the original project may be found at: https://github.com/mark-gerarts/ou-afstuderen-artefact.